finerbrighterlighter/myanmar_covid19/README.md

  Footnote 3 : case24 and case27 had returned from Singapore and Thailand respectively.
 However their time since entry to country were more than 14 days.
 The visualizations consider them as overseas inflow nonetheless.

+ Footnote 4 : For case24, 25, 26 and 27, MOHS made an unconventional announcement on 10/04/2020 3:00 MMT.
+The plots are all prefixed as {mid10-04-2020_} to avoid confusions with conventional 20:00 MMT announcement.
+Mad respects to all the lab technicians working hard at 3 in the morning.

- Footnote 4 : I just found out pd.to_datetime("today") assumes its timezone in UTC, which leads to my plots of 10/4/2020 3:00AM MMT to be mistitled.
+ Footnote 5 : I just found out pd.to_datetime("today") assumes its timezone in UTC, which leads to my plots of 10/4/2020 3:00AM MMT {All svg files being prefixed as mid10-04-2020_} to be mistitled.